Illinois Criminal Record Removal Services

 - Section 10 of the Steroid Control Act

 Certain offenses, such as DUIs, minor traffic crimes, and sex crimes against minors are not eligible for expungement, regardless of how the case was resolved.
 In situations where you have successfully completed community supervision or qualifying probation, depending on the specific charges, you must wait two to five years to petition for an expungement.
-If your case was dismissed, you were acquitted, or you were not charged, there is no waiting period.
-These rules can be complicated, which is why we are here to help—the first step in expunging your record is to take our FREE, secure, and confidential Eligibility Test.
+If your case was dismissed, if you were acquitted, or if you were not charged, there is no waiting period.
+These rules can be complicated, which is why we are here to help put your criminal record in the past.

 The following offenses are not eligible for record sealing in Illinois:

 - Crimes requiring registration as a sex offender

 - DUIs, reckless driving, and minor traffic offenses

 - Domestic battery or battery of an unborn child

 - Violations of protective orders, no contact orders, or stalking no contact orders

 - Dog fighting or failing to provide for the humane care of an animal